 Challenge number Detail of challenge 1 On entry to school, data is very low: Improve basic skills in maths, reading, writing (and spelling).
+PSED appears to have been affected negatively by COVID and on entry data for this area is also very low.
 Impact of COVID-19 lockdowns on academic achievements: Pupil Premium pupils are more likely to have been adversely affected by these lockdowns and school closures.
 They are less likely to have engaged with home learning.
 Internal data demonstrates this.
-2 Children enter school with very limited vocabulary 3 Improve pupil resilience - Social Emotional Barriers which prevent pupils learning effectively.
+2 Children enter school with very limited vocabulary 3 Improve pupil resilience - Social Emotional Barriers that prevent pupils learning effectively.
 Impact of COVID-19 lockdowns on mental health and well-being: Pupil Premium pupils are more likely to have been adversely affected by these lockdowns and school closures - impacting on pupil resilience.
 4 Attendance remains below 96%

-Intended outcomes
+Intended outcomes 2022 - 2023